Master of Arts in Teaching (MAT) Adolescent Special Education

 - to produce teacher candidates who facilitate the growth of their students by empowering students to actively participate in their learning and reach their highest potential.

-Particular attention will be given to instructional design for the inclusive and co-teaching classrooms; special education identification and assessment practices; classroom management and behavioral interventions; foundations of research with an emphasis on research methods, statistical analysis and interpretation; and applied behavioral analysis for severe stereotypic behavior.
+Particular attention will be given to instructional design for the inclusive and co-teaching classrooms; special education identification and assessment practices; classroom management and behavioral interventions; foundations of research with an emphasis on action research; and applied behavioral analysis for severe stereotypic behavior.

 Important Information Regarding Prior Criminal History